Britain's best picnic spots

 Although it’s one of East Anglia’s most popular stretches of sand, Holkham Beach is so vast you won’t have any trouble finding a secluded spot.
 The three miles of flat, golden sands stretch as far as the eye can see; even the skies seem somehow bigger here.
 The beach is part of Holkham National Nature Reserve, and the dunes harbour natterjack toads and as well as a beautiful variety of orchids, thistles and sea lavender; offshore, little terns hover and dive for fish.
 If the northerly winds pick up, pitch up within the pinewoods that back onto the beach.

 Eat your sandwiches opposite one of the most iconic scenes in the country – the Seven Sisters.
-OK, so the shingle beach doesn’t make for the comfiest of meals, but the views are well worth it.
+Okay, so the shingle beach doesn’t make for the comfiest of meals, but the views are well worth it.
 The Sisters is a great place to watch the sun set because of the way the light plays over the white cliffs, and it’s also a location that’s captivated filmmakers for decades.
 Scenes from Atonement and Robin Hood: Prince of Thieves should ring bells.
-Behind the famous chalk cliffs you’ll find meandering rivers, flower-rich downland and a rollercoaster path on which you can walk off your sandwiches.
+Behind the famous chalk cliffs you’ll find meandering rivers, flower-rich downland and a rollercoaster path on which you can walk off your sandwiches, using our 6km route.

 William Wordsworth likened Loughrigg Tarn, near Elterwater in the Lake District, to “Diana’s looking-glass… round and clear and bright as heaven.”
 Hidden in a quiet corner of the national park, this almost circular blue pool sits calmly within the ragged beauty of the Langdale Pikes.
 Water lilies cover its edges in summer and coots bimble around the banks, pecking at the plants and searching for insect larvae to eat.
 Spread your picnic blanket down beside the shore, or build up an appetite by climbing Loughrigg Fell.
 At 335m, it’s by no means among Lakeland’s highest peaks, but its isolated position gives it one phenomenal advantage – unhindered views over Ambleside, Windermere and the southern fells.